-Intigriti ceo Stijn Jans answers your questions about ethical hacking and bug bounty
+Intigriti CEO, Stijn Jans, answers popular questions about bug bounty programs

 At Intigriti, we love a good conversation.
 You can find us on Twitter, LinkedIn and Facebook.
 If the situation permits, we attend events and conferences.
 When the conversation turns to ethical hacking and bug bounty, some questions are commonly asked.

 In this series of blog posts, we discuss these Frequently Asked Questions with our ceo Stijn Jans.
 This week, we’ll discuss “How does Intigriti optimize bug bounty success?”.

 If you have any questions you’d like to ask Stijn or anyone in the team, feel free to do so via firstname.lastname@example.org.
 We’ll make sure every question gets answered, and if popular, we’ll publish it here.

 This is a wonderful question to get in any conversation.
 It’s always a pleasure to explain the role of Intigriti.

 Let’s discuss this question with CEO Stijn Jans, who built the Intigriti platform to function as a go-between, or even a buffer, between ethical hackers on the one side and company’s internal teams of IT specialists on the other.
 “Our services towards both communities function as Quality Assurance, allowing all parties involved to collaborate efficiently.”

 Success management and triage: your guides throughout the bug bounty adventure.